 A broad range of highway oriented commercial uses for the traveling public and local community.
 This designation also allows high density residential uses (up to 16 units per acre) as well as residences in conjunction with an allowed commercial use.

-See the Economic chapter for more information on employment growth.
+See the Economic chapter

 Arterial Commercial (AC): Located